arielchen07/City-Builder/README.md

 These are 2 optional resources that you might want to go through: article with High level explanation and this article with Detailed Explanation
 The web game (mainly done in Unity) will follow Google C# Style Guide.
 The mobile app will follow ​Google JavaScript Style Guide.
 ## Licenses
-​Keep this section as brief as possible.
-You may read this Github article for a start.​ What type of license will you apply to your codebase?
-And why?
-What affect does it have on the development and use of your codebase?
 We are using Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License by the requirement of our partner.
 Anyone is free to share and adapt materials of this code base given that they do the following: give appropriate credit, provide a link to the license, and indicate if changes were made do not use the codebase for commercial purposes